PsyTeachR/msc-conv-odl/docs/05-wrangling-2.md

 <p><code>filter(animal_data, animals == "cat")</code></p>
 <p>Exactly!
 But what if you wanted cats and dogs?</p>
 <p><code>filter(animal_data, animals == "cat", animals == "dog")</code></p>
 <p>Right?
 Wrong!
 This actually says “give me everything that is a cat and a dog”.
 But nothing is a cat and a dog, that would be weird - like a dat or a cog.
-In fact you want everything that is either a cat <strong>or</strong> a dog, which is</p>
+In fact you want everything that is either a cat <strong>or</strong> a dog:</p>
-<p>filter(animal_data, animals == “cat” | animals == “dog”)`</p>
+<p><code>filter(animal_data, animals %in% c("cat", "dog"))</code></p>
-<p>The vertical line is the symbol for Or.
-So always pay attention to what you want and most importantly to what your code produces.</p>
+<p>You used this code when producing your own graph of babynames, it’s a very helpful function so don’t forget it exists!</p>
 </div>

 </div>